jamiehenzy/01_UNIX_HPC/2_UNIX.md

 	9785

 #### Task 3
-Count how many times each of the first three patterns from **Task U36.1** occurs in all of the sequence files (specifying `*.fasta` will allow you to specify all sequence files).
+Count how many times each of the first three patterns from **U37 Task 2** occurs in all of the sequence files (specifying `*.fasta` will allow you to specify all sequence files).

 ---